lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_3.md

 `@script`
-Sensitivity analysis is a way to determine the robustness of your results by checking different assumptions that may change your results.
+Sensitivity analysis is a way to determine how robust your results are under different assumptions.

-Examples of this include whether people who miss the data collection visit are different or if the results you obtain differ because of a statistical technique.
+Examples include whether people who miss the data collection visit are different or if the results change with a different statistical technique.

 ---